 What does it take to create a really stunning image?
-There are six basic elements when designing a great image and certain factors that influence composition and make a really great image.
-If you can understand these and learn to apply them successfully then you’re on your way to top photos.
+There are six basic elements and certain factors that influence composition and make a really great image.
+If you can understand these and learn to apply them successfully, then you’re on your way to top photos.

 Shape is fundamental to your images.
 Without shape you cannot identify your subjects.
 If you are unable to identify the shape of a lion under a tree when hiking through a reserve then you are in trouble.
 Shape is what the viewer sees first and allows them to relate all of the elements in the image.